MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 We will use the same files we created and used in the manual binning with anvi'o.
 The job can be run interactively or as a batch job.
 You will need at least 6 CPUs, 50G of memory, 100G of local storage and many hours (to be sure this time).
 My test run took 35 min.
 Allocate the resources or write a batch job script and use the following command to run Semibin2.

-Also make sure to run this from our course main folder (MBDP_Metagenomics_2024) so that all the paths are right.
+Also make sure to run this from our course main folder (MBDP_Metagenomics) so that all the paths are right.

 ```bash
 /projappl/project_2001499/Semibin2/bin/SemiBin2 single_easy_bin \